Is your organization responding to an emergency situation? Find out how HPIC can help in your relief efforts.

 Depending on the type of intervention, the capacity of the responding organisations, and the nature and scale of the emergency, there are a number of options HPIC partners can choose from.

-Physician Travel Packs are prepacked medical kits that are easy to transport, enabling doctors and health professionals to quickly set up functional clinics in emergency situations.
+Humanitarian Medical Kits are prepacked medical kits that are easy to transport, enabling doctors and health professionals to quickly set up functional clinics in emergency situations.
 Each ETP can provide up to 600 treatments, and is a great tool for providing medical relief where infrastructure is damaged and supply chains are broken.
 These kits can be hand-carried by first responders or shipped through airlifts in bulk or kit formats.

 Mother-Child Health Kits equip frontline health workers with basic equipment, medicines and medical supplies to care for mothers and babies during pregnancy, childbirth and the early post-partum period.
 Pregnant women and children are at higher risk for disease and other health issues.
 The kits help address some of these concerns.